 - **Complete audit trails **tracking tool calls, access requests, and configuration changes

-- Automated policy enforcement eliminates manual compliance tasks
+- Automated policy enforcement reduces manual compliance tasks

 Alternative Approaches: